 In the case the income from the transfer of property or the net value of property denominated in a currency other than Renminbi, based on the three circumstances respectively, i.e., withholding of the tax by the withholding agent, declaration and payment of tax by the taxpayer voluntarily and order by the competent tax authority to pay tax within a specified time limit, the amount of the item denominated in a currency other than Renminbi shall be converted into the amount in RMB by referring to the provision of Article 4 of this Announcement and then taxable income of the non-resident enterprise from transfer of property shall be calculated according to Item (2) of Article 19 of the EIT Law and other relevant provisions.
 The currency for denominating the net value of property or the income from transfer of property shall be determined according to the currency denominating the payment actually made or collected when the property is obtained or transferred.
-Where the circulation of the original currency denominating the payment is stopped and new currency is put into use, calculation shall be made after the original currency is converted into new currency according to the market rate of converting the original currency into new currency.
+Where the circulation of the original currency denominating the payment is stopped and new currency is put into use, calculation shall be made after the original currency is converted into new currency.